Gauge-invariant QMETTS with mutually unbiased physical bases for $Z_2$ lattice gauge theories at finite temperature and

 \item Apply phase gates to $S$ qubits to obtain

 \item Again, use $\CNOT$s to perform Gaussian elimination on $M$, producing

-\item Use Hadamard gates for swapping $X$ and $Z$ space
+\item Use Hadamard gates for swapping $X$- and $Z$-space

 \end{enumerate} \end{proof} Let us evaluate the circuit complexity in this algorithm.
-The parallel apply of Hadamard gates and Phase gates implies that step 1, 3, 5, 7, and 9 can be achieved with constant depth and $\mathcal{O} (N)$ gates.
-Steps 2, 4, 6, and 8 involving $\CNOT$s can be constructed by $\mathcal{O}(N^2)$ gates with $\mathcal{O}(\log N)$ depth for each step based on \cite{Moore:1998hz}.
-In total, we can transform any stabilizer into canonical form using $\mathcal{O}(N^2)$ gates with $\mathcal{O}(\log N)$ depth.
+The parallel application of Hadamard gates and Phase gates implies that steps 1, 3, 5, 7, and 9 can be achieved with constant depth and $\mathcal{O} (N_q)$ gates.
+Steps 2, 4, 6, and 8 involving $\CNOT$s can be constructed by $\mathcal{O}(N_q^2)$ gates with $\mathcal{O}(\log N_q)$ depth for each step based on \cite{Moore:1998hz}.
+In total, we can transform any stabilizer into canonical form using $\mathcal{O}(N_q^2)$ gates with $\mathcal{O}(\log N_q)$ depth.